Frequently Asked Questions

 - How will I receive my CARPROOF report?

-Once you've submitted your order, you'll receive an email with a link to your report within a few minutes.
+Once you've submitted your order, you'll receive an email with a link to your report.

 - What if I don’t receive my CARPROOF report?